snarkhunter/oofcanvas/README.md

    }
    ```

-   The bounding box stored in the implementation is updated, and
+   Because the change has altered the rectangle's bounding box, the
-   `modified()` is called to indicate that the rectangle will need to
+   implementation's `bbox` is updated, and `modified()` is called to
-   be re-rendered.
+   indicate that the rectangle will need to be re-rendered.

    A `CanvasItem` that isn't used in a rubberband doesn't need to have
    an `update` method.